Kinematic Mapping of Giant Arcs: A New Method to Locate Lensing Critical Curves: Discussion

-\paragraph{4) Generalization:} The applicability of our method is fundamentally rooted in its use of kinematic information, making it viable for any giant arc mapped with IFU spectroscopy.
+These effects could in principle influence the local continuum estimate, the detailed line profile, and hence the inferred peak location in individual spectra, and should therefore be regarded as caveats of the present implementation.
+However, they represent limitations of the specific line-measurement procedure adopted here rather than of the kinematic-mapping methodology itself.
+More sophisticated treatments of the stellar continuum and line profile will therefore make velocity measurements more robust.
+Secondly, the assumption of a Gaussian line profile may be relaxed. \paragraph{4) Generalization:} The applicability of our method is fundamentally rooted in its use of kinematic information, making it viable for any giant arc mapped with IFU spectroscopy.
 This allows us to utilize a variety of spectroscopic tracers across different wavebands: optical emission lines from H {\sc ii} regions for star-forming galaxies, photospheric absorption lines for quiescent galaxies, or molecular lines (e.g. with ALMA) for dusty, gas-rich galaxies.
 The spectral information is not limited to the line center, but may also include parameters describing the line shape.
 Additionally, it will be powerful to incorporate kinematic information in global lens modeling and combine spectral information with other commonly used lensing constraints~\citep{Young2022IFU3DLensReconstruction}.
+Low continuum flux contamination to narrow nebular lines is another practical advantage in crowded cluster fields.

 \paragraph{5) Effects of Dark Matter Substructure:} The local lens map is expected to be perturbed by DM subhalos, which produces “wiggles” in the critical curve~\citep{Dai2018Abell370, Williams2023FlashlightsDMSubhalo, Ji25SubhaloEffectOnCaustics, Perera2025arXiv251104748P}.
 While a simple polynomial deflection field with enforced smoothness may not capture such perturbation, significant misfit with high-quality JWST/NIRSpec IFU data in the future may be a hint for the subhalos.
 To detect the effect of subhalos, the local lens mapping may be extended to allow sinusoidal spatial variations, which can be fit to data.